 Major mainstream medical experts like the American Congress of Obstetricians and Gynecologists (ACOG) strongly oppose these types of bans, noting “these restrictions represent legislative interference at its worst: doctors will be forced, by ill-advised, unscientifically motivated policy, to provide lesser care to patients.
 This is unacceptable.”

 Similar bans on D&E procedures have been blocked or are not being fully enforced in Alabama, Arkansas, Indiana, Kansas, Kentucky, Louisiana, Ohio, and Oklahoma.

 Plaintiff(s): Whole Woman’s Health, Planned Parenthood Center for Choice, Planned Parenthood of Greater Texas Surgical Health Services, Planned Parenthood South Texas Surgical Center, Alamo Women’s Reproductive Services, Southwestern Women’s Surgery Center, Reproductive Services, and several individual physicians.

 Attorney(s): Molly Duane, T.J.
 Tu, Rabia Muqaddam, Alice Wang

 Co-Counsel/Cooperating Attorneys: Melissa Cohen of Planned Parenthood Federation of America, Austin attorney Patrick O’Connell and J. Alexander Lawrence of the law firm Morrison &, Foerster

-Summary: We filed a lawsuit in federal district court on July 20, 2017 challenging a Texas measure banning one of the safest and most common methods of ending a pregnancy in the second trimester.
+Summary: The Center and its partners filed a lawsuit in federal district court on July 20, 2017 challenging a Texas measure banning the standard abortion procedure for abortion care after about 14-15 weeks of pregnancy.
 The district court entered a temporary restraining order on August 31, one day before the law was scheduled to take effect.
-Following a full trial on the merits of the law, the district court then issued a permanent injunction on November 22, permanently striking the law down as unconstitutional.
+Following a full trial on the merits of the law, the district court then issued a permanent injunction on November 22, striking the law down as unconstitutional.